 The Italian reader, continuing to follow Nature, receives confirmation of the goodness of the choice to limit contacts between people and avoid gatherings, given that "The day the quarantine was introduced, one person could infect more than seven", but after the adoption of containment measures "Less than one".
 Yes, this figure - seven infected by one alone - is also confirmation of the extreme contagiousness of COVID-19, which makes it more devastating as it is capable of putting any health system in crisis.
 However, according to John Ioannidis himself "If the spread of the epidemic overwhelms the health system and extreme measures have only modest efficacy, the flattening of the curve can make things worse: instead of being overwhelmed during a short acute phase, the health system will remain overwhelmed for a longer period long.
 This is another reason why we need data on the exact level of epidemic activity. ", i.e. how widespread the virus actually is.
 In short, if the disease is already too widespread, there is a risk of moving 100.000 deaths over a year instead of over three months.
 But not to avoid the massacre.
 We like to consider the forecast, by many experts, of the elimination of cases in Italy between late April and early May.
 For now, we are always over 4.000 a day and doing more and more tests we will find more, not less.

 By the way, the Conte government supports - and has convinced more than half of the world's governments - "That you must avoid leaving home" and that "You can go out to work or for health reasons or for other needs, such as, for example, the purchase of necessary goods"4.
 Work, health and food: on the Diamond Princess they were among the most powerful contagion vehicles, even when quarantined in their cabins, almost three thousand passengers.
 "The staff members had to manage the cruise ship, see the passengers, deliver the meals ...
 This caused a continuous close contact between the ship workers and the passengers" and further spread of the infection, according to the director of the Japan Disease Control and Prevention Center, Norio Ohmagari.
 He also told CNN that "Crew members should have been isolated just like passengers"5.
-In short, the medical and paramedical staff, the volunteers, the sales staff, the men and women of the police are now in Italy - and in the other countries that implement the locking-down and the distancing - the vehicles of an inexhaustible (and unfortunately inevitable) contagion.
+In short, the medical and paramedical staff, the volunteers, the sales staff, the men and women of the police are now in Italy - and in the other countries that implement the locking down and distance - the vehicles of an inexhaustible (and unfortunately inevitable) contagion.

 Not all readers will appreciate the reflection before the conclusion, which we leave to the same Stanford teacher quoted by us and Nature: however, we believe that some food for thought should be drawn.
 John Ioannidis says: “One of the bottom lines is that we don't know how long blockades can be maintained without major consequences for the economy, society and mental health.
 Unpredictable developments could result, including financial crises, unrest, civil strife, wars and a collapse of the social fabric.
 At a minimum, we need unbiased prevalence and incidence data for the evolving infectious load to guide decision making… On the contrary, with blocks of months, if not years, life stops for the most part: the short-term consequences and in the long run they are completely unknown and in the end billions could be at stake, not just millions of lives.